sharubhat/serverside-developer-notes/part9/basics.md

 I need to decide whether to learn python2 or 3 by the time I finish this paragraph.
 The most confusing part is to decide whether to learn python2 or python3.
 From what I have read so far, they are not compatible with each other.
 Most of existing modules are in python2 as it's more popular but it's probably a good idea to move forward. **My goal is to get up and running quickly.**

 Well, I am going to learn **python3**.
 So this notes will be all about Python-3.
 BUT, if I run into serious issues and need to fall back to version2 midway, I may choose to do that.
 We developers spend most of our time solving problems.
-So I will keep these notes mostly problem statement, solution
+So I will keep these notes mostly problem statement, solution model.

 **Tools:**